-In the majority of cases, the most significant approximations for conventional with-profits policies are the use of sample policies to represent the whole population, and interpolating between five year terms to derive bonus rates for intermediate durations.
+In the majority of cases, the most significant approximations for conventional with-profits policies are the use of sample policies to represent the whole population.

 Final bonus rates for paid up policies are based on the rates for premium paying policies.